Foreign Languages Placement Information

 Languages not currently offered on campus such as Russian, Japanese, etc., may be studied through CUA at one of the Consortium Universities in the area.
 Though it is not advisable for first year students to do this in their first semester, please call the Arts and Sciences Dean's Office for further information (202-319-5114) in order to plan for the future.

 No. The Placement Test is only for entry into the 101-200 level modern language courses.
 The Graduate Language Test in French, German and Spanish is administered by the CUA Counseling Center (202-319-5765).
-Click on the link for information about the graduate level test in Italian.
+Click for information about the graduate level test in Italian.

 Do NOT take the test more than once unless we instruct you to retake it.
 Retaking the test without authorization will result in additional charges.